Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 That means every mix you make will translate the same for all the listening devices of the target audience.

-For headphones, you will just need to select the pair from the available list but for speakers, things are a bit more complicated.
+For headphones, you will just need to select the pair from the available list, but things are a bit more complicated for speakers.

-The software also allows you to make custom adjustments to the target curve in real time or perform simulations for certain types of headphones or speakers.
+The software also allows you to adjust the target curve in real time or perform simulations for certain types of headphones or speakers.

 SoundID Reference has a free trial complete version that can be tested for 21 days so feel free to use it.